-A. The Board gave approval for Annette Eddowes-Kiernan, MS Indoor Guard Instructor and Dawn Platchek, Assistant Director, to take the Spring-Ford Middle School Indoor Guard to compete in the 2018 Tournament Indoor Association Atlantic Coast Championships in Wildwood, NJ from Wednesday, May 2nd through Sunday, May 6th, 2018.
+- A. Administration recommends approval for Annette Eddowes-Kiernan, MS Indoor Guard Instructor and Dawn Platchek, Assistant Director, to take the Spring-Ford Middle School Indoor Guard to compete in the 2018 Tournament Indoor Association Atlantic Coast Championships in Wildwood, NJ from Wednesday, May 2nd through Sunday, May 6th, 2018.
 The indoor guard will be traveling by bus and staying at a motel in Wildwood, NJ to be determined at a later date.
 The estimated cost of the trip is \$220.00 per person based on the cost of the same trip in 2017.
 The event runs from Thursday, May 3rd until Sunday, May 6th, 2018.
 A preliminary schedule for the event will not be available until April 2018 therefore, the exact dates and times cannot be determined as of yet.
-If the students are to perform Thursday, May 3rd the guard will leave on Wednesday, May 2nd.
-If they are scheduled to perform on Friday the guard will leave on Thursday, May 3rd.
+If the students are to perform Thursday, May 3rd the guard will leave on Wednesday, May 3rd.
 The day and time of return is also to be determined by the performance schedule.
 Students will miss a few hours of school on the day of departure and any full days thereafter.
 The students will be responsible for any missed work.
-No substitutes are needed.

-- B. The Board gave approval for all 2017-2018 Winter Athletic Teams/Individuals that qualify for post season play to be granted permission for overnight travel, when deemed necessary by the Athletic Department, and approved by the Superintendent or their Designee.
+No substitutes are needed. - B. Administration recommends the approval for all 2017-2018 Winter Athletic Teams/ Individuals that qualify for post season play to be granted permission for overnight travel, when deemed necessary by the Athletic Department, and approved by the Superintendent or their Designee.
 The School Board will be notified of this travel and Board approval will be sought at the next scheduled Board meeting.
-Funding will be paid from the Athletic Budget. - C. The Board gave approval of the following high school winter sport teams for overnight travel during the 2017-2018 school year.
+Funding will be paid from the Athletic Budget. - C. Administration recommends approval of the following high school winter sport teams for overnight travel during the 2017-2018 school year.
 There will be no cost to the district for lodging and meals as this will be paid from the respective team's Booster Club Account.
 The total cost to the district will be \$96.00 for a 1⁄2 day substitute on December 8th for the Cumberland Valley Tournament.